-Brandman University Reviews - Psychology Masters
+Brandman University Reviews - Master's in Psychology

 I am almost toward the end of my degree and Brandman is pulling all types of non sense.
 The one stop office at the Fairfield campus is great.
 However, other members are below mediocre and it should not be this difficult to finish up a degree.
 I am not fond of how one particular staff members handles things.
 I would not recommend that anyone go to this school because of how students are treated.
 On the up side, the Travis AFB office has great staff members!

 I would not recommend attending this school.
 The Fairfield campus business center has a director that is bias and rude.
 She spends way too much time attempting to prove her point rather than listening.
 She is very argumentative.
 A lot of the other students feel the same way and we are ready to put Brandman behind us.
 The teachers are amazing but the Psychology director has an inflated grandiose personality and it is difficult to deal with.
 I am glad that it's over.
 Don't waste your time here... they are only concerned with the money.